handrews/OpenAPI-Specification/src/oas.md

           - MySecurity: []
 ```

 In the `other` document, the referenced path item has a Security Requirement for a Security Scheme, `MySecurity`.
 The same Security Scheme exists in the original entry document.
-As outlined in [Resolving Implicit Connections](#resolving-implicit-connections), `MySecurity` is resolved with an [implementation-defined behavior](#undefined-and-implementation-defined-behavior).
-However, documented in that section, it is RECOMMENDED that tools resolve component names from the [entry document](#openapi-description-structure).
+As outlined in [Resolving Implicit Connections](#resolving-implicit-connections), `MySecurity` is resolved with an [implementation-defined behavior](#undefined-and-implementation-defined-behavior), but the section formally recommends that tools resolve component names from the [entry document](#openapi-description-structure).
 As with all implementation-defined behavior, it is important to check tool documentation to determine which behavior is supported.

 ## Appendix G: Examples of Base URI Determination and Reference Resolution